JolomonSon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-The chmod +rwx {filename} command adds execute permission to the owner of the specified filename
+The chmod -rw {filename} command adds execute permission to the owner of the specified filename